 Access medication

-If you’re prescribed Zepbound vials or compounded semaglutide, your medication will typically be shipped to you in 1-4 days.
+If you’re prescribed Zepbound vials, your medication will typically be shipped to you in 1-4 days.
 If you're prescribed a GLP-1 pen, you’ll get your prescription from your preferred pharmacy.
 Medication costs are not included in Body membership pricing.

 Ongoing care and support